Banner Portal

 Plagiarism and Editorial Misconduct

 The Brazilian Journal of Oral Sciences follows the Guide to good practices for strengthening ethics in a scientific publication edited by the SciELO Program.
-This follows standards and recommendations of ethical standards and responsibility in the scientific communication established by the national institutions and among which stand out: CSE (https://www.cse-cst.gc.ca/en/culture-and-community/ethics), Equator Network (https://www.equator-network.org/), ICMJE ( ICMJE http://www.icmje.org/), CNPq (cnpq. br), Fapesp (fapesp.br).
-The Scielo Guide promotes integrity and transparency in the manuscript evaluation process. https://wp.scielo.org/wp-content/uploads/Guia-de-Boas-Praticas-para-o-Fortalecimento-da-Etica-na-Publicacao-Cientifica.pdf).
-Also, all manuscripts will be submitted to analysis by plagiarism software as part of the evaluation process.
+This follows standards and recommendations of ethical standards and responsibility in the scientific communication established by the national institutions and among which stand out: CSE, Equator Network, ICMJE, CNPq - Relatório da Comissão de Integridade de Pesquisa do CNPq, FAPESP.
+Code of good scientific practice.
+The Scielo Guide promotes integrity and transparency in the manuscript evaluation process.
+Guide to good practices for strengthening ethics in a scientific publication.
+Also, all manuscripts will be submitted to a technical review for plagio analysis using Turnitin plagiarism software as part of the evaluation process.
+After that, the Editor-in-chief or associate editor checks the document provided by Turnitin, and if any problem is found, the manuscript is sent back to the author for adaptions or corrections.
+The maximum similarity accepted is 24%.
+The manuscript that does not meet this requirement will be returned to the corresponding author together with Turnitin´s report file.

 Our editorial policy is committed to the double-blind peer review process in which authors and referees are kept anonymous during the review process.
 Contents of the manuscript are the authors' responsibility and do not reflect the opinion of the Editor-in-Chief or Editorial Board.